Art Brain, Word Brain ... Psychic Brain

 The class did allow people to paint whatever they wished, and the students were so chatty and welcoming.
 But I found it hard to maintain my inner link in that setting—which literally looked like a room full of slightly larger and more wrinkled kindergartners.
 Paints and paraphernalia were spread all over bright work tables in the big room.
 Outside the windows, we could hear the happy screams and chatter and see the day-care kids frolicking on colorful slides and jungle-gyms.
 Took me right back to elementary school.
 Recreated the scene of apparent traumas.
 (Just this life?
 Or further back?
 Both, I suppose.)

 But at home, I found the same inner peace I use when writing.
 If I listened carefully, shoving aside my insecurity, I sensed direction and guidance.
 I hadn't finished the third trace-and-paint assignment because I truly disliked the original painter's deserted, cold, and stormy lighthouse.
 But Joseph, ever the encourager, convinced me to add my own touches in order to make it fun.

 I should have known after that experience, but like I said, I’d already boxed myself in as “a professional writer,” working for The Los Angeles Times.
 That made my choice irrefutable, right?
-The art class was fun and scary, but I “knew it wasn’t my thing.”
+The art class was fun and scary, but I knew it "wasn’t my thing.”
 Others were so naturally “gifted” at art.
 I kept up the negative inner monologue.
 “I can’t,” said Ego Brain.
-I considered this oil pastel a messy fluke, never finished another pastel portrait, and for decades, I have avoided art.
-It’s been living in an old portfolio under my bed.
+I considered this oil pastel a messy fluke.
+I started but never finished another pastel portrait, and for decades, I have avoided art.
+This oil pastel has been living in an old portfolio under my bed.